mikemag/MonkeyCAM/README.md

 ## License

-MonkeyCAM is licensed under the Apache License, Version 2.0 except as otherwise notes.
+MonkeyCAM is licensed under the Apache License, Version 2.0 except as otherwise noted.
 See [LICENSE](https://github.com/mikemag/MonkeyCAM/blob/master/LICENSE) for details.

-The G-code programs **output** from MonkeyCAM are license-free.
+The G-code programs **generated** by MonkeyCAM are license-free.

 ### Disclaimer